 Pro-life group seeks investigation into police officer's response to alleged assault

-Pro-life group, Centre for Bio-Ethical Reform (CBR UK), is calling for an investigation into a Norfolk police sergeant who suggested causing offence through anti-abortion displays could be deemed equivalent to assaulting a person in a court of law.
+Pro-life group, Centre for Bio-Ethical Reform (CBR UK), is calling for an investigation into a Norfolk police sergeant who said that causing offence through anti-abortion displays could be deemed equivalent to assaulting a person.

 A video recorded on July 23 in Norwich city centre shows Sgt Clay's remarks.
 The police were called after an alleged assault on a CBR team member, also recorded on the video.